-The Assets under Management (AUM) of \$775 billion (2021: \$563.5 billion) represent the indicative size of these funds and is measured as the proportional ownership interest in the underlying assets of funds and mandated assets that Macquarie actively manages or advises on.
+The Assets Under Management (AUM) of \$871 billion (2022: \$793 billion) represent the indicative size of these funds and is measured as the proportional ownership interest in the underlying assets of funds and mandated assets that Macquarie actively manages or advises on.
+Private Markets AUM includes equity yet to deploy.

-In respect of the Consolidated Entity's loan assets' exposure in securitisation, asset backed financing entities and structured financing, the total size of the unconsolidated SEs is \$54,951 million (2021: \$34,241 million).
+In respect of the Consolidated Entity's loan assets' exposure in securitisation, asset-backed financing entities and structured financing, the total size of the unconsolidated SEs is \$44,114 million (2022: \$54,951 million).
 Size represents either the total assets of the SE (measured either at amortised cost excluding impairments or fair values if readily available); outstanding notional of issued notes or the principal amount of liabilities if there is nominal equity.
 Size is based on the latest available information with the Consolidated Entity.